moheed-ali/ChirpStack-Data-Pipeline/README.md

 4. **Save the Changes**:

    - After making the necessary modifications, save the Python script.

+5. **Run The Script**:

+   - After making the necessary modifications, save the Python script.

+     ```bash
+     python main.py
+     ```

 For instructions on adding InfluxDB as a datasource in Grafana, please refer to the [Steps to Add InfluxDB as a Datasource in Grafana](influxdb-grafana-setup.md) section.

+**Note**: If you are using Python version less than 3.7, you may encounter an error indicating that the `builder.py` file is missing in one of the Google Protocol Buffers libraries.
+In such cases, you can follow these steps:

+1. **Copy the `builder.py` File**:

+   - Locate the `builder.py` file within the repository.

+   - Copy the `builder.py` file to your clipboard.

+3. **Paste the `builder.py` File**:

+   - Navigate to the location where the missing `builder.py` file is required in your Python environment.

+   - Paste the copied `builder.py` file into this location.

+This should resolve the missing `builder.py` error when using Python versions less than 3.7.

 ### Introduction